need4swede/wiki-go/data/documents/settings/metadata/document.md

 ## TMDB Data

-Neptune fills gaps in your server's metadata with TMDB:
+[Neptune Pro's TMDB Integration](/neptune-pro/tmdb-integration) fills gaps in your backend's metadata with:

 - Title logos on detail pages and Seerr items
 - Cast and crew with photos, beyond what the connected backend provides